 Management has broad discretion over the use of proceeds from this offering, and it is possible that the funds will not be used effectively to generate enough cash for payment of principal and interest on the Notes.

 Construction loans that we extend are expected to be repaid in a normal average number of months, typically nine months, depending on the size of the loan.
 Development loans are expected to last for many years.
 We have interest paid on a monthly basis, but also charge a fee which will be earned over the life of the loan.
 If these loans are repaid over a longer period of time, the amount of income that we receive on these loans expressed as a percentage of the outstanding loan amount will be reduced, and fewer loans with new fees will be able to be made, since the cash will not be available.
-This will reduce our income as a percentage of the Notes.
-As of the date of this prospectus, some of our borrowers have been unable to repay their loans within a normal average number of months due to the financial impact from the COVID-19 virus.
-It is possible that additional borrowers may also be unable to repay their loans within a normal average number of months.
-If this percentage is significantly reduced it could impair our ability to pay principal and interest on the Notes.
+This will reduce our income as a percentage of the Notes, and if this percentage is significantly reduced it could impair our ability to pay principal and interest on the Notes.

 We depend on the availability of significant sources of credit to meet our liquidity needs and our failure to maintain these sources of credit could materially and adversely affect our liquidity in the future.

 In addition, the borrowing capacity on two of our lines of credit is based on the amount outstanding on the underlying collateral loans.
-Because we made the decision in May 2020 to reopen lending under normal, pre-COVID-19 terms for only a limited group of certain of our customers, we may not be able to replace the underlying collateral loans with new loans and, in such a situation, the borrowing capacity on those lines of credit would be reduced.
+If we are unable to find suitable investment opportunities, we may not be able to replace the underlying collateral loans with new loans and, in such a situation, the borrowing capacity on those lines of credit would be reduced.
 Also, the failure to maintain an active line of credit (and therefore using cash for liquidity instead of a borrowing line) will reduce our earnings, because we will be paying interest on the Notes, while we are holding cash instead of reducing our borrowings.

-As of December 31, 2020, we have $19,495,000 of unfunded commitments to builders.
+As of June 30, 2022, we have $25,869,000 of unfunded commitments to builders.
 If every builder borrowed every amount allowed and no builders repaid us then we would need to fund that amount.
 Lines of credit, loan purchase and sale agreements, payoffs from builders, and immediate investments in our Notes may not be enough to fund our commitments to builders as they become payable.
 If we default on these obligations, then we may face any one or more of the following: a higher default rate, lawsuits brought by customers, an eventual lack of business from borrowers, missed principal and interest payments to Note holders and holders of other debt, and a lack of desire for investors to invest in our Notes Program.
-Therefore, we could default on our repayment obligations to you.
+Therefore, we could default on our repayment obligations to our Note holders.

 We have a significant amount of debt and expect to incur a significant amount of additional debt in the future, including issuance of the Notes, which will subject us to increased risk of loss.
 Our present and future senior debt may make it difficult to repay the Notes.

 We have a significant amount of debt and expect to incur a significant amount of additional debt in the future.
-As of December 31, 2020, we have approximately $49,937,000 of debt, net of deferred financing costs.
+As of June 30, 2022, we have approximately $48,690,000 of debt, net of deferred financing costs.
 Our primary sources of debt include our lines of credit, loan purchase and sale agreements, and the Notes.
-As of December 31, 2020, we have a total outstanding balance of $12,170,000 on our lines of credit and approximately $9,817,000 on our loan purchase and sale agreements.
+As of June 30, 2022, we have a total outstanding balance of $10,035,000 on our lines of credit and approximately $11,205,000 on our loan purchase and sale agreements.
 We also have the capacity to sell portions of many loans under the terms of our loan purchase and sale agreements.
 The loan purchase and sale agreements and other secured debt are with third parties and all but one of the lines of credit are collateralized by loans that we have issued to builders.
 The Notes are subordinate and junior in priority to any and all of our senior debt and senior subordinated debt, and equal to any and all non-senior debt, including other Notes.
 There are no restrictions in the indenture regarding the amount of senior debt or other indebtedness that we may incur.
-As of December 31, 2020, we had approximately $6,114,000 in Notes coming due by April 2021, and we cannot be certain whether we will be able to repay those Notes upon maturity.
+As of June 30, 2022, we had approximately $25,564,000 in Notes coming due by December 2022, and we cannot be certain whether we will be able to fund those Notes upon maturity.
 Upon the maturity of our senior debt, by lapse of time, acceleration or otherwise, the holders of our senior debt have first right to receive payment, in full, prior to any payments being made to a Note holder or to other non-senior debt.
-Therefore, upon such maturity of our senior debt, you would only be repaid in full if the senior debt is satisfied first and, following satisfaction of the senior debt, if there is an amount sufficient to fully satisfy all amounts owed under the Notes and any other non-senior debt.
+Therefore, upon such maturity of our senior debt Note holders would only be repaid in full if the senior debt is satisfied first and, following satisfaction of the senior debt, if there is an amount sufficient to fully satisfy all amounts owed under the Notes and any other non-senior debt.

 In addition, we expect to incur a significant amount of additional debt in the future, including issuance of the Notes, borrowing under credit facilities, and other arrangements.
-The Notes will be subordinated in right of payment to all secured debt, including the Wallach Affiliate LOCs, the Myrick LOC, the loan purchase and sale agreements, the senior subordinated notes discussed in the prior paragraph, and the lines of credit discussed in the prior paragraph.
+The Notes will be subordinated in right of payment to all secured debt, including the Wallach Affiliate LOCs, Myrick LOC, loan purchase and sale agreements, the senior subordinated note discussed in the prior paragraph, and the line of credit discussed in the prior paragraph.
 Therefore, in the event of a default on the secured debt, affiliates of our Company, including Mr. Wallach, have the right to receive payment ahead of Note holders, as do other secured debt holders, such as the loan purchasers under the loan purchase and sale agreements.
-Accordingly, there is an increased risk of a total loss of your investment if we are unable to repay all of our secured debt.
+Accordingly, our business is subject to increased risk of a total loss of your investment if we are unable to repay all of our secured debt.

 Payment on the Notes is subordinate to the payment of our outstanding present and future senior debt, if any.
 Since there is no limit to the amount of senior debt we may incur, our present and future senior debt may make it difficult to repay the Notes.

 Our loan purchase and sale agreements and secured lines of credit with third-parties also function as senior debt.
-The balance on those loan purchase and sale agreements and other secured debt, net of deferred financing costs was $22,959,000 on December 31, 2020, and is expected to grow in the future.
-We also have senior subordinated notes which are senior to the Notes of $1,800,000 as of December 31, 2020.
-In addition, we entered into a line of credit agreement which is senior unsecured, with a maximum outstanding balance of $750,000 as of December 31, 2020.
+The balance on those loan purchase and sale agreements and other secured debt, net of deferred financing costs was $22,388,000 on June 30, 2022, and is expected to grow in the future.
+In addition, we have $1,250,000 in senior unsecured lines of credit which were fully drawn as of June 30, 2022.
+We also have senior subordinated notes which are senior to the Notes of $1,094,000 as of June 30, 2022.
 The Notes are subordinate and junior in priority to any and all of our senior debt and senior subordinated debt, and equal to any and all non-senior debt, including other Notes.
 The Notes are senior to junior subordinated notes.
 There are no restrictions in the indenture regarding the amount of senior debt or other indebtedness that we may incur.
-Upon the maturity of our senior debt, by lapse of time, acceleration or otherwise, the holders of our senior debt have first right to receive payment, in full, prior to any payments being made to you on your Notes or to other non-senior debt.
-Therefore, upon such maturity of our senior debt, you would only be repaid in full if the senior debt is satisfied first and, following satisfaction of the senior debt, if there is an amount sufficient to fully satisfy all amounts owed under the Notes and any other non-senior debt.
+Upon the maturity of our senior debt, by lapse of time, acceleration or otherwise, the holders of our senior debt have first right to receive payment, in full, prior to any payments being made to a Note holder or to other non-senior debt.
+Therefore, upon such maturity of our senior debt Note holders would only be repaid in full if the senior debt is satisfied first and, following satisfaction of the senior debt, if there is an amount sufficient to fully satisfy all amounts owed under the Notes and any other non-senior debt.